Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Reef-safe and environmentally friendly personal care products.

-Requirements: Products must be free from chemicals harmful to coral reefs and marine life, including oxybenzone, octinoxate, and other pollutants.
+What are the Requirements: Products must be free from chemicals harmful to coral reefs and marine life, including oxybenzone, octinoxate, and other pollutants.
 Certification requires ingredient verification and third-party assessment.

-Description: Protect Land + Sea Certified ensures that sunscreens and personal care products do not contain reef-harming chemicals, promoting ocean and environmental conservation.
+What does it mean: Protect Land + Sea Certified ensures that sunscreens and personal care products do not contain reef-harming chemicals, promoting ocean and environmental conservation.

 Link: Protect Land + Sea Certified